paulthewalton/react-utils/readme.md

-# JS Utils
+# React Utils

-> Simple, easy to understand (hopefully!)
-Vanilla JS utils.
-Written in ES6 syntax but API compatible down to IE 10.
+> Simple, easy to understand (hopefully!) utils for working with React.

 ---